memfault/interrupt/_posts/2022-11-08-setup-a-ci-pipeline-using-github-actions-and-docker.md

 ### Board and IDE

 To give you an example of how to set up a continuous integration pipeline in a firmware project, I will use the [Silicon Labs Thunderboard Sense Board](https://www.silabs.com/development-tools/thunderboard/thunderboard-sense-two-kit?tab=overview) to run a simple project with [Simplicity Studio IDE](https://www.silabs.com/developers/simplicity-studio) that we will use to build and perform static analysis.
-Even though tutorial is specific to the Simplicity Studio build system, the general approach should apply to other build systems.
+Even though the tutorial is specific to the Simplicity Studio build system, the general approach should apply to other build systems.

 <p align="center">
   <img